apprunjs/apprun-docs/docs/about.md

 ### Try the Code

 Furthermore, users might have been inspired by the code examples and want to try different ideas.
-Traditionally, they could copy and code to run it in their code editors.
+Traditionally, they could copy and paste the code to run it in their code editors.
 It would be nice for users to edit the code right on the doc site and see the results.

 You can click the "Try the Code" button of the [AppRun Docs Page](https://apprun.js.org/docs/directive/#custom-directive).
 It opens the AppRun Playground with an editor and preview pane to play the code.